kubernetes/community/contributors/design-proposals/pod-priority-resourcequota.md

   // If not specified, the quota matches all objects.
   // +optional
   Scopes []ResourceQuotaScope
+  // A list of PriorityClassName with which this quota is expected to match.
-  // If specified, indicates this ResourceQuota applies to that priority class
+  // If specified, the quota's hard limits are restricted to only account resources oriented around pod which matched with given priority classes.
-  // If not specified, this ResourceQuota applies to all priority classes.
+  // If not specified, the quota's hard limits are restricted to only account resources oriented around pods without priority class name.
   // +optional
-  PriorityClassName string
-  // The priority value.
-Various system components use this field to find the
-  // priority of the ResourceQuota.
-When Priority Admission Controller is enabled, it
-  // prevents users from setting this field.
-The admission controller populates
-  // this field from PriorityClassName.
-  // +optional
-  Priority *int32
+  PriorityClassNameList []string
 }
 ```
+Any `PriorityClassName` in `PriorityClassNameList` of ResourceQuota will be checked against `PriorityClassName` field in the Pod, in detail:

+* If `PriorityClassNameList` is present, for any given `PriorityClassName` in the list:
+    * This quota's hard limits matches to all pods with the matched priority class.
-* One could expect when `PriorityClassName` field is set, it indicates that this quota applies to Pod with same priority class.
+    * If any `PriorityClassName` is set to *, it means this quota matches all priority classes.
-* If this field is not present, this quota applies to all priority classes.
+* If `PriorityClassNameList` is not present, it indicates this `ResourceQuota` matches to pods without priority class name.
+* The absence of `ResourceQuota` for a particular `PriorityClassName` means no quota at that priority.
+* If multiple `ResourceQuota` apply to a Pod, the pod must satisfy all of them.

 It is worth noting that quota is assigned per namespace, not per user, in Kubernetes.
-Adding priority to ResourceQuota will not change anything with respect to the scope of ResourceQuota.
-In other words, when priority is defined for a ResourceQuota object, the quota is applied to all pods at that priority in the specified namespace.
+Adding priority class names to ResourceQuota will not change anything with respect to the scope of ResourceQuota.
+In other words, when priority class names are defined for a ResourceQuota object, the quota is applied to all pods at those priority classes in the specified namespace.

-Just like pod spec, we also have `Priority *int32` in `ResourceQuta` spec.
-So the class don't need to be resolved every time it is being used.
+Unlike pod spec, ResourceQuota does not have Priority `*int32` in its spec.
+As explained above, `ResourceQuota` with `PriorityClassNameList` matches against pods with the same `PriorityClassName` in list, regardless of the integer value of priority.

 ### Expected behavior of ResourceQuota admission controller

-This part is about how to make admission controller work with priority aware `ResourceQuota`.

-* ResourceQuota admission controller should reject creation or update of ResourceQuota object if new ResourceQuota names a PriorityClass that does not exist, i.e. is not a pre-defined or user-specified PriorityClass (but empty is allowed).
+* `ResourceQuota` admission controller **should not reject** creation or update of `ResourceQuota` object if new `ResourceQuota` names a `PriorityClass` that does not exist, and empty `PriorityClassNameList` field is also allowed.
+For now, we don't want to introduce extra order by this design.
-* ResourceQuota admission controller should reject creation of ResourceQuota object if another ResourceQuota object with same PriorityClass already exists, or if a ResourceQuota object with no PriorityClass exists.
-* ResourceQuota admission controller should reject update of ResourceQuota object if the new (updated) PriorityClass matches that of another ResourceQuota object, or if another ResourceQuota object has no PriorityClass.
+* `ResourceQuota` admission controller **should not reject** creation of a `ResourceQuota` object if the `PriorityClassNameList` field of an existing `ResourceQuota` object has one or more of the same `PriorityClassNames`.
+Overlapping quota is allowed in Kubernetes.
+* `ResourceQuota` admission controller **should reject** pod with priority set but has no matched ResourceQuota found.
+* `ResourceQuota` admission controller **should reject** update of `ResourceQuota` object.
+Users should create a new quota and delete the old one if the quota needs to be updated.
-* priority admission controller should reject deletion of a PriorityClass object if it is named in any ResourceQuota object in any namespace.
+* `ResourceQuota` admission controller **should not reject** deletion of `ResourceQuota` objects with reference.
+In other words, a `ResourceQuota` object can be deleted even if there are Pods that the `ResourceQuota` object applies to them.